 - Climb a thousand steps to the legendary Tiger's Nest Monastery

-|Day 8||Tiger's Nest Monastery||Paro|
+|Day 8||Hike to the Tiger's Nest Monastery||Paro|

-Day 1: Welcome to Thimphu
+Day 1: Arrive in Thimphu

-Start with the Upper-Motithang area - a good place to see species like the Rufous Fronted Tit.
-Sparrow Hawks, Rufous-Bellied Woodpeckers, Hoopoes, Nepal House Martin, and Hill Myna are also common here.
+Start with the Upper-Motithang area, a good place to see species like the Rufous-fronted Tit.
+Sparrow Hawks, Rufous-bellied Woodpeckers, Hoopoes, Nepal House Martin, and Hill Myna are also common here.
 In between birdwatching, visit the Tashichu Dzong and the Giant Buddha Statue before heading back to your hotel for the night.

-Day 2: Exploring the Thimphu Valley
+Day 2: Explore Bird Habitats in the Thimphu Valley

 In the afternoon, descend into the bird-rich subtropical valley of Punakha.
-Before you get there, make a brief stop to explore the edge of forest and agricultural land in a nearby village.
+Before you get there, make a brief stop to explore the edge of the forest and agricultural land in a nearby village.
 Sub-tropical species most likely to be seen here are the Red-headed Trogon, Wedge-Tailed Pigeon, Fire-Capped Tit, White-Gorgeted Flycatcher, the rare Yellow-Vented Warbler, Magpie Robin, Green Magpie, and Osprey.

-Day 4: Birding in the Punakha Valley
+Day 4: Search for Birds in the Punakha Valley

-Further up the road, pause to visit the impressive Punakha Dzong, arguably the most beautiful dzong in Bhutan, and then make your way into the forests of the upper Punakha Valley where Bay Woodpeckers, Red-headed Trogons, Wedge-Tailed Pigeons, Fire-Capped Tits, White-Gorgeted Flycatchers, rare Yellow-Vented Warblers, Magpie Robins, Green Magpies, Ospreys, River Lapwings, Ruddy Shelducks, and Eurasian Wigeons dart into and out of sight along riverbanks and villages.
-Keep an eye out for a variety of skulkers that also call this region home, including Spotted Elachura and Pygmy Wren-Babbler and two of Bhutan’s three species of Tesia.
+Punakha is one of the lowest places in this part of Bhutan and has a subtropical climate.
+Following an old trail along the bank of the Mo Chhu river, explore its bank and surrounding vegetation.
+This area is renowned for the critically endangered White-Bellied Heron.
+Further up the road, pause to visit the impressive Punakha Dzong, arguably the most beautiful dzong (a kind of fortress) in Bhutan.
+Then make your way into the forests of the upper Punakha Valley where Bay Woodpeckers, Red-headed Trogons, Wedge-Tailed Pigeons, Fire-Capped Tits, White-Gorgeted Flycatchers, rare Yellow-vented Warblers, Magpie Robins, Green Magpies, Ospreys, River Lapwings, Ruddy Shelducks, and Eurasian Wigeons dart into and out of sight along riverbanks and villages.
+Keep an eye out for a variety of skulkers that also call this region home, including the Spotted Elachura and Pygmy Wren-Babbler, and two of Bhutan’s three species of Tesia.

 Day 5: Drive from Punakha to Phobjika

-Day 8: Hiking to Tiger's Nest Monastery
+Day 8: Hike to Tiger's Nest Monastery